 Manuela Picq (Section 01)

-Limited to 30 students.
-Both semesters.
+Limited to 18 students.
+Fall semester.
 Visiting Professor Picq.

 If Overenrolled: Priority first given to senior Political Science and SWAGS majors, then to a balance of sophomores and juniors, randomly determined, followed by first-year students and 5-college students.